Order spectra in topological dynamical systems: Introduction

 such that $d(f(x_i),x_{i+1})<\varepsilon$, for every $i\in\{0,\dots,n-1\}$, is called an $\varepsilon$-chain.

-The starting point of this work is the observation that the chain relation hides much more structure than the bare existence of arbitrarily fine pseudo-orbits.
+The starting point of this work is the observation that the chain relation hides much more structure than the mere existence of arbitrarily fine pseudo-orbits.
 Between two chain-related points $x,y$ there are in general many $\varepsilon$–chains, and each of these chains comes equipped with a natural linear order (given by the indices along the chain).
 At first sight, the limit $\varepsilon\to 0$ seems to remember only whether two points belong to the chain relation.
 The definition itself gives no immediate indication that the finite-$\varepsilon$ chains should leave behind any structurally invariant “track”, and one might even suspect that no such track exists at all.
-Our main result shows that, in the compact case, there is indeed a canonical track encoded in the invariant structure of the chains.
+Herein we show that it is indeed possible to identify a canonical track encoded in the invariant structure of the chains.

-This latent structure can be made explicit once one realizes that it is always possible to pass to families of chains that are \textit{nested and eventually order-compatible}, and then record only the \emph{order-types} of the resulting limit.
-This produces, for each pair $(x,y)$, a collection of countable linear order-types, the \emph{emergent order spectrum} $\Omega(x,y)$ (EOS).
+This latent structure can be made explicit once realized that it is always possible to pass to families of chains that are i) nested and ii) acyclic.
+These chains provide a structure supporting linear orders that become increasingly representative of the recurrence properties as $\varepsilon_n$ decreases.
+Then we record only the order-types that are limits of (order-compatible) sequences of nested, acyclic chains.
+This produces, for each ordered pair $(x,y)$ of points in the space a (possibly empty) collection of countable linear order-types, the \emph{emergent order spectrum} (EOS), denoted by $\Omega(x,y)$.

 Our main result is the following: \begin{thm*} \emph{Let $(X,f)$ be a topological dynamical system, with $X$ a compact metric space and $f:X\longrightarrow X$ continuous.
-Given any pair of chain-related points $x,y$, there is a countable family $\{C_n\}$ of $\varepsilon_n$–chains (with $\varepsilon_n \to 0$) such that: \begin{enumerate} \item For every $n$, $C_n\subseteq C_{n+1}$; \item The linear orders $\leq_n$ of the chains $C_n$ (given by the indices) are eventually compatible under inclusion. \end{enumerate} Any such sequence of nested and order-compatible $\varepsilon_n$-chains produces a unique limit order-type supported on $\bigcup_n C_n$.
-These order-types are independent of the sequences $\{\varepsilon_n\}$ and of the compatible metric, and invariant under conjugacy.} \end{thm*}
+Given any pair of chain-related points $x,y$, there is a countable family $\{C_n\}$ of $\varepsilon_n$–chains (with $\varepsilon_n \to 0$) such that: \begin{enumerate} \item for every $n$, $C_n\subseteq C_{n+1}$; \item every $\epsilon_n$-chain is acyclic, that is it does not contain any cyclic sub-chain. \end{enumerate} Any order-compatible sequence of nested, acyclic $\varepsilon_n$-chains produces a unique limit order-type supported on $\bigcup_n C_n$.
+The collection of the order-types so obtained for the pair $(x,y)$ is independent of the sequences $\{\varepsilon_n\}$ and of the compatible metric, and invariant under conjugacy.} \end{thm*}

-Therefore, the usual chain relation coincides, for compact systems, with the order-enriched relation defined via nested, order-compatible chains.
-Thus what is usually treated as a purely existential relation (“there exist arbitrarily fine pseudo-orbits from $x$ to $y$") encodes in fact a significantly finer description of the recurrence.